-Upon notification of an upcoming audit, the Vice President of Financial Aid coordinates the resources of the Financial Aid Department to insure full cooperation with auditing requirements.
+Upon notification of an upcoming audit, the VP of Financial Aid coordinates the resources of the Financial Aid Department to insure full cooperation with auditing requirements.
 Appropriate materials, equipment and space will be allocated for the Auditors' use.
-The Vice President of Financial Aid and the Financial Aid Compliance Manager act as liaisons with the Auditor and The Los Angeles Film School.
+The VP of Financial Aid acts as the liaison with the Auditor and The Los Angeles Film School.